UK launches talks for free trade deal with GCC in Riyadh

 It is expected that the bargaining for a deal that benefits both sides will be concluded within a year, the official said.

 “The Secretary of State has been quite pragmatic on how long these negotiations will take.
-She's looking for a comprehensive, modern and forward leaning FTA and she hopes that we can reach agreement quite quickly.”
+She's looking for a comprehensive, modern and forward leaning FTA [Free Trade Agreement] and she hopes that we can reach agreement quite quickly.”

-No formal deadline has been set but both parties want to move quickly on a deal that will benefit Britain’s economy by £1.6 billion a year.
+No formal deadline has been set but both parties want to move quickly on a deal.

 It is understood that the GCC countries are “really warm” to a deal and both sides are “pushing hard” to get an agreement signed by 2023.